Regulations & Format

 f) Fair play: the team with fewer penalty minutes is ranked higher

 g) By drawing lots

-If a game is tied after 60 minutes, overtime of five minutes will be played immediately after a break of three minutes.
+If a game is tied after 60 minutes, overtime of five minutes will be played immediately after a break of 90 seconds.
 Both teams are to defend the same goal as they defended during the third period.
 Assuming no ongoing penalties after 60 minutes, both teams go new into overtime with four players including the goalkeeper.
 The game ends after five minutes or as soon as a goal is scored (sudden death).
 The first team to score wins the game.
 If no goal is scored during overtime, there will be game winning shots.
 Should a team refuse to play overtime, the game will be declared lost by that team.

 If a game is still tied at the end of a “sudden death”-overtime, game winning shots take place immediately.
 The centre of the ice will be dry-cleaned with the ice-cleaning machine.
 Each team appoints 5 players who are listed on the roster to take the shots.
 Any player whose penalty had not been completed at the end of the “sudden death”-overtime is not eligible for game winning shots and must remain in the penalty box or in the changing rooms.
 Also players serving penalties imposed during shootout must remain in the penalty box or in the changing rooms until the end of the procedure.

 The referee will call the two captains to the centre of the ice and flip a coin to determine which team takes the first shot.
 The winner of the coin toss may choose whether his team will shoot first or second.
 The goalkeepers shall defend the same goal as in overtime.
 The goalkeepers may be substituted after each shot.
 The shots will be taken in accordance with rule 509 of the IIHF Official Rule Book.
 The players of both teams will take the shots alternately until a decisive goal is scored.
 The remaining shots will not be taken.